The Best Sound Equalizers for Windows and Mac (Free and Paid Options)

 - Audio Hijack: A professional equalizer with enough features to cater to basic as well as advanced needs.

-Note: If you buy something from links on this page we may earn a commission at no extra cost to you.
+Note: If you buy something from links on this page we may get a small commission at no extra cost to you.

 Almost every Windows PC nowadays comes with some sort of built-in equalizer.
 More often than not, that’s Realtek’s equalizer and you can find it under the taskbar.